cambridge-ceu/csd3/systems/ceuadmin.md

 [^gemma]: Note on compiling from source

-    A considerably smaller (1,097,256 vs 22,721,624) executable, /usr/local/Cluster-Apps/ceuadmin/GEMMA/0.98.5/bin, is generated under CSD3 but the origina>
+    A considerably smaller (1,097,256 vs 22,721,624) executable, /usr/local/Cluster-Apps/ceuadmin/GEMMA/0.98.5/bin, is generated under CSD3 but the original distribution is used by default.

     ```bash
     module load openblas/0.2.15